balena-os/balena-engine/DEVELOPMENT.md

 ### Unique features

 This is an incomplete list of features unique to balenaEngine.
-I hope to make this more complete over time, with pointers to the relevant code.
+I hope to make this more complete over time.

 #### Delta updates